gridstack/gridstack.js/README.md

 ## IE8 support

 Support of IE8 is quite limited and is not a goal at this time.
 As far as IE8 doesn't support DOM Level 2 I cannot manipulate with
 CSS stylesheet dynamically.
-As a workaround you can do following:
+As a workaround you can do the following:

 - Create `gridstack-ie8.css` for your configuration (sample for grid with cell height of 60px can be found [here](https://gist.github.com/troolee/6edfea5857f4cd73e6f1)).
 - Include this CSS: